 How to renew

-You can renew your registration using the options below.
+To renew your registration, choose from any of the options below.

 You can renew your registration online if: